vstokbro/RL_sandbox/readme.md

 - Actor-Critic
 - Actor-Critic with PPO

 They have been implemented to run on the [Gymnasium](https://gymnasium.farama.org/) environments "Cartpole-v1" and "LunarLander-v2".
+The agents that uses policy gradient (all but DQN) can run "LunarLander-v2" as a continous environment.
 DQN, Actor-Critic and PPO can be trained using vectorized environments.

 ## Installation